M0rteza02/M0rteza02/README.md

 ## 🌟 About Me
 I recently graduated from **Linköping University** with a **B.Sc. in Computer Engineering**.

-I enjoy working in teams where people share ideas openly, and I learn a lot from tackling complex problems together.
-My mindset is curious and persistent, and I like to break big challenges into smaller parts and work through them carefully.
+I enjoy working in teams where people share ideas openly, and I learn a lot from solving problems collaboratively.
+My mindset is curious and persistent, and I like to break big problems into smaller parts and work through them carefully.

 ## 📫 Contact Me